 The OnYourWay fare card is available at select retailers and City facilities (e.g. ServiceGuelph (City Hall), recreation facilities and Guelph Transit).

-The OnYourWay fare card is a new, faster and more secure way to pay for bus fares in Guelph.
-Customers can add funds to their card online or in person, get balance protection— once the card is registered—to ensure the money is safe if the card is ever lost or stolen, and manage the card (e.g. check balance and history) through an online portal.
+The OnYourWay fare card is a faster and more secure way to pay for bus fare in Guelph.
+You can add funds to your card online or in person, protect your fare balance by registering your card, ensure your money is safe if the card is lost or stolen and manage your card easily online (e.g., check balance and history).

 There is no card fee if you are changing fare class.
-For example, if you have a youth pass and turn 18 there will be no fee charged to get an adult pass.
+For example, if you have a youth fare card and turn 18, there will be no fee charged to get an adult fare card.

-If your OnYourWay fare card is lost or stolen and is registered, we can cancel the card and transfer the remaining balance of rides and/or monthly pass to a new card.
+If your OnYourWay fare card is lost or stolen and is registered, we can cancel the card and transfer the balance to a new card.
 There is a $5 fee for the new card.

-Customers can load daily and monthly passes, or maintain a stored dollar value on the fare card for single rides.
+Customers can load E-Cash (stored dollar value on the fare card).

-When a pass is added to the card, unlimited trips can be made for as long as the pass is valid.
-For stored value, each time the card is tapped on the fare box, the system deducts Guelph Transit’s fare from the balance on the card.
+For stored value, each time the card is tapped on the fare box, the system deducts Guelph Transit fare for your category from the stored balance on the card.

-In response to customer feedback, Guelph Transit is working with non-profit organizations on a new single-fare bus ticket process that enables service providers to continue to hand out tickets to people in need in the community.
-These special tickets will be honoured as valid fare on Guelph Transit buses.
+In response to customer feedback: Guelph Transit works with non-profit organizations, providing single-fare bus tickets.
+A process that enables service providers to continue to hand out tickets to people in need in the community.
+These QR tickets are scanned on the farebox and honoured as valid fare on Guelph Transit buses.

 We issued a public Request for Proposal for an Electronic Fare Management System.
 We didn’t receive a submission from Metrolinx (Presto).

-Your OnYourWay fare card expires one year from the date of purchase, and you will have to reapply for the Affordable Bus Pass program.
+Your OnYourWay fare card expires one year from the date of your subsidy approval.
+You must reapply for the Affordable Bus Pass subsidy yearly.

 Continue to use your current Canadian National Institute for the Blind (CNIB) card.

-A 60-minute transfer is automatically activated on your card when paying with a monthly pass or stored ride/dollar value.
-No additional fare will be deducted from your card if you tap again within that 60-minute period.
+Starting September 1, 2023, the transfer will be 90 minutes, extended from 60-minutes.
+A 90-minute transfer is automatically activated on your card when paying with a monthly pass rides or stored dollar value.
+No additional fare will be deducted from your card if you tap again within that 90-minute period.